Graph sub-sampling for divide-and-conquer algorithms in large networks: Simulation Study

 \subsubsection{Settings}

 There are six simulations settings.
-In each, we generate networks, apply Algorithm 1 and compare the estimated membership vector with the true labels using the adjusted rand index (ARI).
-ARI provides a measure of concordance between true and estimated labels with 1 being the largest value and indicating a perfect match (up to permuting the label names).
-We repeat this process for 100 MC iterations and record the average ARI.\footnote{The run-time was also recorded but we do not report it.
-As some sub-sampling routines used optimized functions from \texttt{R} packages while others are written by hand, it is not a fair comparison.
-In general, the exploration-based sub-sampling methods will be slower.}
+In each, we generate networks, apply Algorithm 1 and compare the estimated membership vector with the true labels using the adjusted Rand index (ARI) \citep{rand1971objective, hubert1985comparing}.
+The Rand index, $R(\hat\bc, \bc)$, provides a measure of concordance between the true, $\bc$, and estimated communities, $\hat\bc$.
+We define $c_i=k$ if node $i$ is in community $k$ for $k\in\{1,\dots,K\}$, and similarly, $\hat c_i=k$ if Algorithm 1 assigns node $i$ to community $k$.
+The Rand index is then computed as